netmicroscope/netmicroscope.github.io/_team/francesco-bronzino.md

 linkedinurl: "https://www.linkedin.com/in/fbronzino"
 promoted: true
 weight: 2
-short: Francesco Bronzino is an Assistant Professor in computer science at Université Savoie Mont Blanc.
+short: Francesco Bronzino is an Associate Professor in computer science at École normale supérieure in Lyon.
 His research focuses broadly on leveraging emergent technologies to engineer software systems designed to measure and improve network service performance.
 ---

-Francesco Bronzino is an Assistant Professor in computer science at Université Savoie Mont Blanc.
+Francesco Bronzino is an Assistant Professor in computer science at École normale supérieure in Lyon.
 His research focuses broadly on leveraging emergent technologies to engineer software systems designed to measure and improve network service performance.
 Before joining USMB, he was a Research Scientist at Nokia Bell Labs as well as a Post-Doc in the MiMove group at Inria, Paris.
 He